 The 90s were all about the fun.
 What’s more fun than party games?
 Set up traditional games like Twister, Jumanji, or Operation.
 If you’re looking to test your guests' knowledge of the 90s, you can create your own trivia with questions about 90s hit movies, songs, celebrities, sports, and more.

 Photo Credit: Devon Cass

 It’s not the 90s if you don’t have some kind of reference to Britney Spears or Cher.
 If you’re into politics, how about Bill Clinton?
-An appearance from a real live impersonator will be a true wow factor at your 90s themed birthday party.
+An appearance from a real live impersonator will be a true wow factor at your 90s theme party.

-With a 90s themed birthday party, you know this year’s celebration will be all that and a bag of chips.
+With a 90s theme party, you know your event will be all that and a bag of chips.